Skip to content

 # Both updates rolled back

-# GameData[1] is still false
+# GameData[1] still does not exist

-# GameData[2] is still false
+# GameData[2] still does not exist

 This applies to complete map replacements (for local variables), individual entries, and partial field updates.